wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/2-07  Enchantment.md

 ### DM Notes and Random Tables

-- Use of the modify memory spell by a bad guy to trick the players into believing that they're not adventurers and instead just settled down in Aundair (to maybe even live an alternative life).
-Mix between Fantasy High and "Inner Light" from Star Trek TNG.
-Could even allow the players to live out years as a montage like in the SG1 episode "Unending."
-- Ideas from ChatGPT:
-	- Mind-Controlled Agents: Battling charmed figures from different timelines.
-	- Disenchantment Ritual: Performing a ritual to break charms without affecting the timeline.
-	- Persuasion Duels: Engaging in social challenges to outwit and break enchantments.
+- Each player begins the adventure living a carefully crafted alternative life, based on their character’s desires or fears.
+A good way to craft this could be to fulfill whatever the characters' motivation is and present that as their life.

 ### References

+- "Inner Light" from Star Trek: TNG
+- "Unending" from Stargate: SG-1 (living out years as a montage)